 Laws can limit corruption and exploitation, but currently our laws don’t.
-When Trump said, “Drain the Swamp” and Obama said “Change we can believe in”, many Americans were thinking of the same barrier to our pursuit of happiness.
+When Obama said, “Change we can believe in,” and Trump said, “Drain the Swamp”, many Americans were thinking of the same barrier to our pursuit of happiness.

-What do the Tea Party, Occupy Wall St., job-creating small businesses, minimum-wage retail workers, family farms and public employees all have in common?
-A shared enemy.
-This enemy is only hard to identify when we try to pick out individuals to blame.
-The true enemy is a common struggle against the same systemic economic problem.
-This enemy is made of laws and common practices.
+What do Occupy Wall St., the Tea Party, job-creating small businesses, minimum-wage retail workers, family farms and public employees all have in common?
+A shared problem.
+This problem is only hard to identify when we try to pick out individuals to blame.
+The true issue is a common struggle against the same systemic economic problem.
+This problem is made of laws and common practices.

 The Economic Policy Institute found that typical CEO pay is 271 times that of the average worker.